sebkln/ajaxselectlist/README.md

 3. Include the static template Select list with Ajax call (ajaxselectlist) into your TypoScript template
 4. Add permissions for the plugin and records for your editors

-> Note: The Ajax request that loads the records depends on jQuery.
-You have to include jQuery in your website if not already done.
-This extension does not implement jQuery for you.
-> If you know JavaScript you can just use XMLHttpRequest() and ignore jQuery.
-The JavaScript is part of the List.html template.
+> Note: You can choose between an Ajax request with jQuery or vanilla JavaScript (*XMLHttpRequest*). **Default** is the jQuery solution.
+> You'll need to include the jQuery library yourself!
+> Please refer to the full manual for details how to switch to the XMLHttpRequest.